anttisalonen/progbook/rst/git2.rst

     no changes added to commit (use "git add" and/or "git commit -a")

-We'll then have to fix the code manually:
+We'll then have to fix the code manually, e.g. by deciding we want to output values 0.0, 0.5 and 1.0:

 .. code-block:: bash